-B.A.S.S. superstar Kevin VanDam knows that anything he can do to be more efficient on the water is going to turn into more casts for him and increase his chances of winning a tournament.
+B.A.S.S. superstar Kevin VanDam knows that anything he can do to be more efficient on the water will turn into more casts for him and increase his chances of winning a tournament.

 So organizing his boat becomes a key factor for VanDam to optimize his time on the water.
 “The most important thing is to know exactly where everything is at, whether it’s a spare trolling motor sheer pin or your favorite plastic worm,” VanDam says.
-“I have watched guys scrambling around their boat looking for a certain color of plastic and not sure whether it is in the front or the back.
-So I just stay consistent with the way that I (organize the boat) just for that reason.
-If you ask me to get a 3/8-ounce chartreuse-and-white Strike King KVD spinnerbait with double gold Colorado blades I could go right to it immediately.”
+“I have watched guys scrambling around their boat looking for a certain plastic color and unsure whether it is in the front or the back.
+So I stay consistent with how I (organize the boat) for that reason.
+I could go right to it immediately if you ask me to get a 3/8-ounce chartreuse-and-white Strike King KVD spinnerbait with double gold Colorado blades.”

-VanDam adheres to the Boy Scout motto of being prepared so he has his Nitro Z9 bass boat loaded with plenty of lures and extra tackle, tools, spare parts and even a spare trolling motor.
+VanDam adheres to the Boy Scout motto of being prepared, so he has his Nitro Z9 bass boat loaded with plenty of lures, extra tackle, tools, spare parts, and even a spare trolling motor.
 He would probably carry a spare outboard motor if he had room for it.
 “I try to have a backup for every piece of equipment on the boat,” he says.

 On the front deck, the Nitro has a large center storage box right behind the pedestal seat in which VanDam stores Plano 3700 boxes filled with lures that he probably won’t use much throughout the day.
 Bulkier items such as soft plastics in small pouches are also stored in this box.
 The pouches contain individual bags of soft plastics divided into various lure styles such as rodents, finesse worms, etc.

 The Z9 also features two split storage boxes behind the large center box.
-“I will rotate stuff around from the front box to the rear box based on what I plan on fishing that day,” VanDam says.
-“So the stuff I am focusing on the most for that day will be in those two split boxes.”
+“I will rotate stuff around from the front box to the rear box based on what I plan fishing that day,” VanDam says.
+“So the stuff I focus on the most for that day will be in those two split boxes.”

-VanDam uses his starboard rod locker mainly as a storage area for extra equipment, including a spare trolling motor.
-“I keep the trolling motor padded in extra life jackets too and I keep me rain suit in there,” VanDam says.
+VanDam mainly uses his starboard rod locker as a storage area for extra equipment, including a spare trolling motor.
+“I keep the trolling motor padded in extra life jackets too, and I keep my rain suit in there,” VanDam says.
 The Michigan pro also stores some backup rods in this compartment.

-The rest of his rod-and-reel combos are stored in the port side rod locker.
-“I always have a minimum of 15 rods in there and most of the time I will keep 25 in there to start the day.”
+The rest of his rod-and-reel combos are stored in the port-side rod locker.
+“I always have a minimum of 15 rods in there, and most of the time, I will keep 25 to start the day.”
 Since the compartment doesn’t have enough rod tubes to store 25 rods, VanDam wraps each rod in a rod glove.
 This allows him to insert more rods into each tube without the rod tips tangling up in the tube.

-The rear port side compartment holds a flare kit, ski goggles, prop wrench, extra tools and spare parts.
-He keeps the compartment half-filled in case he has a partner who needs to store some gear.
+The rear port side compartment holds a flare kit, ski goggles, prop wrench, extra tools, and spare parts.
+He keeps the compartment half-filled if he has a partner who needs to store some gear.

 VanDam also uses the battery compartment on the rear deck for storage.
-He notes the Z9 has two removable trays on top of the compartment in which the tournament competitor stores spare trolling motor props (two-and three-blade models), ropes, marker buoys, a spare trolling motor rope, spare nuts and more tools.
+He notes the Z9 has two removable trays on top of the compartment where the tournament competitor stores spare trolling motor props (two-and three-blade models), ropes, marker buoys, a spare trolling motor rope, spare nuts, and more tools.

-“Everybody’s boat is a little bit different so you definitely want to customize your tackle organization to match that,” VanDam says.
+“Everybody’s boat is a little bit different, so you want to customize your tackle organization to match that,” VanDam says.
 “It amazes me that anybody would not know where every piece of tackle is in their boat.”